justinfreitag/the-living-framework/the-vessel-guides-compass.md

 ### Preparing for Expression

 **Check Readiness**:
->"Your Core Thread feels complete.
+>"Your Genesis Thread feels complete.
 How do you feel about making it into something that can be witnessed?"

 **Address Fears**:
 - "Witnessing doesn't diminish you"